 Next, don’t ramble for the sake of filling up time.
 It won’t build you a solid returning audience.
 People are busy.
 They don’t want to watch you for 20 minutes if they can get the general idea in five minutes.

-At a fairly quick and steady pace, follow the template below, assuming you’ve read my other posts about Periscope first.
+At a fairly quick and steady pace, follow the template below.

 Guide to Periscope Broadcast: Intro